ExMember/exmember.github.io/_posts/2025-12-01-sixteen-ton-boulder.md

 If you come for me, I'm not gonna hide.\
 The god of death tried, and nobody died.\
-Chained to a rock, while he looked aside.\
+Chained to the spot, while he looked aside.\
 The battle was won but he was tied.

 Sixteen tons up the mountain and then\